 We've all seen them, and we've all probably received one.
 The so-called 419 scam – named after the article of the Nigerian penal code that deals with fraud – is perhaps the most infamous of all phishing scams.
-It offers the recipient untold wealth, if only they'd allow an even larger sum of money to rest in their bank account temporarily on its route out of a distant nation – oh, and of course, to wire over a small amount to cover the sender's expenses.
+It offers the recipient untold wealth if only they'd allow an even more significant sum of money to rest in their bank account temporarily on its route out of a distant nation – oh, and of course, to wire over a small amount to cover the sender's expenses.

 Far from the real deal

 Increased public awareness means that phishers have to resort to subtlety.
 For example, the US Internal Revenue Service (IRS) is posting advisories on its website warning American taxpayers that scammers are passing themselves off as the IRS was hooking recipients with phony tax cuts and rebates.

 IRS Commissioner Doug Shulman called it "a disgraceful effort by scam artists to take advantage of people by giving them false hopes of a nonexistent refund."

 Its UK equivalent, HMRC, maintains an extensive list of spoofed email addresses frequently used by phishing operatives making similar claims, with such likely candidates as service@, secure@, and email@example.com all in circulation – and all fraudulent.
 Bookmark HMRC's webpage listing addresses used by scammers, and check that any addresses that you might receive future emails from HMRC don't appear on its updated list.